About Me

 August

 It was time to become a real man.
-No more stupid overblown sub-menus, slow browser-based text editors, and moving my hand off the keyboard to use mouse and click on the "commit" button.
+No more navigating through sub-menus, having Electron installed for the 20th time, and moving my hand off the keyboard to use mouse and click on the "commit" button.

 Time for Neovim, where I have learnt to do everything with just the home row and manually configuring LSPs.
 My config might suck, but its mine, and it kinda works for me.